-The principle of autonomy of the Higher Educational Institution is stipulated in the Law of Georgia on Higher Education as one of the leading principles of the national HE system.
-The Law on Higher Education provides for entirely new organisational and management structures for HEIs, and makes public universities more autonomous, more accountable to the public and democratically governed from the inside.
-At the same time, the Law defines the functions and responsibilities of the state authorities.
+The principle of autonomy of the higher educational institution is stipulated in the Law of Georgia on Higher Education as one of the leading principles of the national HE system.
+New amendments to the Law on Higher Education (2011) provide for different legal status of HEIs and responsibilities of state authorities differ respectively.
+There are three legal forms of HEIs: legal entity of public law, legal entity of private law and non-commercial non-profit legal entity (NNLE) (the last can be also established by the state).
+Law defines the functions and responsibilities of the state authorities.